wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

     (5) This section is subject to the other provisions of this Act.

-    (6) In proceedings commenced after the death of one of the spouses or partners, this section is modified by [section 91][237].
+    (6) In proceedings commenced after the death of one of the spouses or partners, this section is modified by [section 91][238].

-    Section 25: substituted, on 1 February 2002, by [section 25][290] of the Property (Relationships) Amendment Act 2001 (2001 No 5).
+    Section 25: replaced, on 1 February 2002, by [section 25][290] of the Property (Relationships) Amendment Act 2001 (2001 No 5).

     Section 25(1)(a)(i): amended, on 26 April 2005, by [section 3(2)][257] of the Property (Relationships) Amendment Act 2005 (2005 No 19).